 Employees that become pregnant enter what is known as a ‘protected period’.
 This period (as the name suggests) provides the employee with various enhanced rights during both their pregnancy and maternity leave periods.
 The protected period ends at the end of the additional maternity leave period (see below), or at an earlier date if the employee returns to work prior to this.

-There are three types of maternity leave:
+What are the three types of maternity leave?

 - Compulsory.
 This is for two weeks starting with the day childbirth occurs and must be taken by all employees.